-Veganuary is over, and we’re feeling great; a spring in our step, lightness in our gut and a fresh approach to vegetables in our cooking canon.
-With the news that Jay-Z and Beyonce are offering a chance of free concert tickets for life to those who embrace a plant-based diet, we think it’s right to continue the good work of the previous month and keep it veggie that little bit longer.
+We’re still in the middle of Veganuary, and we’re feeling great; a spring in our step, lightness in our gut and a fresh approach to vegetables in our cooking canon.
 Chinese New Year is just around the corner, and with it, the chance to get some new and exciting veggie dishes in your repertoire.
 So with the help of the chefs at Royal China, here are 6 IDEAL steps to delicious, vegetarian, Chinese dishes at home.

 FRESH IS BEST

 A simple Cantonese style stir-fry of vegetables, with all the smokiness, char and depth that the wok imparts, is as good as it gets for us.
 Using the freshest ingredients means that half the work is done for you, as you’ll need little cooking time and little fuss too; the inherent sweetness and crunch of Asian vegetables such as pak choi, Chinese broccoli, shiitake mushrooms, bean sprouts and lotus root, seems designed for this type of cooking.